 I hit this time of year when I start thinking about change.
 Every time I spend time away from NYC, I wonder upon my return why I insist on living here.
 Of course the exhilarating culture, variety in people and open-mindness, the sense of freedom in being a creative and the opportunities to meet the ones that could possibly lead to what you define success.
 All that plays a big role in my decision to be and stay here.
 But it is tainted by lots of "could" and "one day" and "maybe" and for all I know, that gold rush is starting to wear off of me as I head further into the years.
 I wake up and fall asleep way too often with the fear of not being able to keep sustaining a living here.
 Maybe it's just me?
 I do not know how to manoeuvre this hell of a city to my advantage anymore.
 So I retreat, in my mind and my unproductive daydreaming.
 Things have got to change or this is not going to make me happy anymore.

-As I write this post, a couple of people are arguing down the street words that I can't not even comprehend.
+As I write this post, a couple is arguing down the street words that I can't not even comprehend.
 Insults, shouting and spitting are involved, until someone finally intervenes.
 It's 11 in the morning.
 Really?
 Could it be that I find balance in all of this chaos?
 If you have found it, please share your experience with me.
 I think of myself as someone pretty strong and grounded, but lately, I am at loss.

 The other day, I took the camera and walked around a bit.
 I could still see beauty around me, concealing the unapologetic filth and poverty that New York throws at you on a daily basis.